 What can funding be used for?

-- Coaching clinics
+- Coaching clinics.

-- Volunteer training
+- Volunteer training.

-- Referee/umpire courses.
+- Accredited coaching courses.

-What is not considered for funding?
+What will not be considered for funding

-- Construction of sport or recreation facilities
+- Construction of sport or recreation facilities.

-- Projects being undertaken outside Western Australia
+- Projects undertaken outside of Western Australia.

-- Prize money/trophies
+- Prize money/trophies.

 - Catering costs.